Buying a first home: 7 steps to follow

 The Bank issues payment of the loan to the notary*, who then pays the seller.

 An advisor will provide you with ongoing support in order to meet your current and future needs, including:

 - Administrative changes (e.g. frequency and date of payments)

 - Other financial needs (investment solutions, financial planning4, trust services, securities brokerage services, financing solutions, and estate services)

 1 The insurance premium can be added to your total mortgage loan.
 File review fees for Canada Mortgage and Housing Corporation (CMHC) or Genworth Financial Canada and applicable taxes on the premium must be paid separately.

 2 To be eligible for the Home Buyers’ Plan, the selected home must be located in Canada, purchased or built before October 1 of the calendar year following the RRSP withdrawal and serve as the buyer’s principal residence within a year of being purchased or built.
 You and your spouse can each withdraw up to $25,000 from your RRSP.
 You have 15 years, as of the second calendar year after withdrawal, to repay your RRSP.
 Your annual repayment must be equal to 1/15 of the total amounts withdrawn.

 3 Subject to National Bank credit approval.
 Certain conditions apply.

-4 Our financial planners are registered under the license of National Bank Securities Inc., a wholly owned National Bank of Canada subsidiary.
+4 Our financial planners are registered under the license of National Bank Investments Inc., a wholly owned National Bank of Canada subsidiary.